Safe + Sound Week

 Select your activities

 In order to participate in Safe + Sound Week, you should plan activities and events that include at least one, but preferably all three, of the core elements of a successful safety and health program: management leadership, worker participation, and finding and fixing hazards.
-Below are some ideas for how you can get started.
+You can use these suggestions for fitting your activities into any schedule.
+Below are some other ideas for how you can get started.
 Feel free to customize activities to your organization or create your own activities.

 To learn more about safety and health programs, visit the Safe + Sound Campaign.

 Management leadership is a demonstrated commitment at the highest levels of an organization to safety and health.
 It means that business owners, executives, managers, and supervisors make safety and health a core organizational value, establish goals, provide resources, and set a good example.
 Because managers and workers take their cues from leadership, it's important that all leaders throughout an organization show a visible commitment to safety and health.